Last updated on April 20, 2020 at 22:41

 The kidney appears normal under light microscopy in 30% of cases, however immunofluorescence and electron microscopy show abnormalities in the glomeruli in almost all patients with SLE.

-There are six different types of lupus nephritis, where each form is more serious than the last:
+There are six different types of lupus nephritis, where type IV is the most serious form.

 |Number||Name||Morphology of glomerulus|

 |Class II||Mesangial proliferative lupus nephritis||A mild increase in mesangial matrix|

 |Class III||Focal lupus nephritis||Focal lesions with swelling, proliferation, neutrophils and fibrinoid deposits|

 |Class IV||Diffuse lupus nephritis||Diffuse lesions with swelling, proliferation, neutrophils and fibrinoid necrosis|

 |Class V||Membranous lupus nephritis||Thickened capillary walls due to deposition of immune complex|

 |Class VI||Advanced sclerosing lupus nephritis||Complete sclerosis of more than 90% of glomeruli|